-An example form for making a disclosure is attached to this policy.
+An example form for making a disclosure is attached to this policy and is also available in OBM's internal Document Management System.

-If you make a disclosure from or to a OBM email address, your email may be accessed by certain people within our IT department in accordance with OBM's policies.
-If you are concerned about those limited circumstances in which your email might be accessed, you may prefer to make your disclosure verbally or by mail.
+If you make a disclosure from or to an OBM email address, your email may be accessed by certain people within our IT department in accordance with OBM's policies.
+If you are concerned about those limited circumstances in which your email might be accessed, you may prefer to make your disclosure verbally or by mail or online through the Stopline platform.